Holiday scams and fraud

 Counterfeit merchandise

 Counterfeiters can easily create websites that look like legitimate manufacturers and offer products at a huge discount.
+Look out for huge and flashy discount ads that direct you to websites that look like legitimate manufacturers.
+If you do receive any inferior/counterfeit products, they could pose significant health risks.
 Protect yourself by:

 - thoroughly researching a website before purchasing from it